Stevia

 Stevioside is 250 - 300 times sweeter than sucrose but with a slightly bitter aftertaste, while rebaudioside A is 350 - 450 times sweeter than sucrose without any aftertaste.

-Other herbs with hypoglycemic properties that can also be used as natural sweeteners are bilberry, cinnamon, lucuma, and yacon.
+Other herbs with hypoglycemic properties are bilberry, cinnamon, cow's foot, lucuma, and yacon.

 Stevia Side Effects